charrington1521/CustomAssembler/README.md

 ### Assembling a .asm file

-- Create a MIPs Assembly Language .asm file wherever you would like
+- Create a MIPs style Assembly Language .asm file wherever you would like

 - run the following command: ```python assembler_asm_hex.py -p [path to .asm file]``` This command will detect immediately relative file paths (but won't check within sub directories).